How to Become a Sports Psychologist: Career Guide, Salary & Degrees 2025

 -Judy L. Van Raalte, Ph.D.

 The Association of Applied Sport Psychology, for example, offers certification as a Certified Mental Performance Consultant (CMPC).
-The CMPC is open to not only psychologists but also counselors and educators.
+The CMPC is open not only to psychologists but also to counselors and educators.
+Applicants need at least a master's degree and supervised experience in mental performance.

 You can also become a Board-certified Sport Psychologist through the American Board of Sport Psychology.
-This credential is restricted to doctorally-qualified psychologists so it comes with even more stringent qualifications.
+This credential is restricted to doctorally qualified psychologists, so it requires even more stringent qualifications.

 You Have to Be a Natural To Become a Great Sports Psychologist